cristianoliveira/awesome4girls/README.md

     **Description:** Honor.
 Celebrate.
 Inspire.
 We believe that open source is the future of technology—and that it's time to recognize the contributions women are making.

-## Documentaries/Movies
-  - [Code Girls](http://www.codegirlmovie.com/): Documentary about girls who code and develop app ideas for the Technovation Challenge address issues in their community and try to solve problems through the use of technology.

-  - [She started it](http://www.shestarteditfilm.com/): Meet five young women determined to pursue their start-up dreams.
-She Started It is a documentary by Nora Poggi and Insiyah Saeed following Stacey Ferreira, Thuy Truong, Brienne Ghafourifar, Sheena Allen and Agathe Molinar over the course of 2+ years, illuminating the ups and downs these entrepreneurs face in building new businesses.

 ## Communities/Groups
   - [Linux Chix](https://en.wikipedia.org/wiki/LinuxChix): is a women-oriented Linux community.
 It is designed to provide both technical and social support for women Linux users, although men are encouraged to help and contribute